‘Don’t stop now’: ECU officials encourage COVID precautions as case numbers continue to drop

 GREENVILLE, N.C.
 (WNCT) — East Carolina University is one of several college campuses across the state reporting declines in COVID-19 cases.

-Officials report on 30 new cases among students and employees in the past seven days.
-That’s down sharply from 41 new cases in the week before.
+Officials report 30 new cases among students and employees in the past seven days.
+That’s down from 41 new cases in the week before.

 ECU officials say increased testing and better communication about the virus are some factors that are driving COVID numbers lower on campus.
 But they also say students deserve some credit for the decrease.